SKS Load Balancer and Ingress Controller

 ingress-nginx-controller-7b78df5bb4-c8zgq 1/1 Running 0 29s

-to cancel the --watch
+Use ctrl+c on your keyboard to cancel the --watch

 command.

 You are now ready to deploy ingress configurations.
-To get the IP of the created LoadBalancer you can use kubectl get svc -n ingress-nginx
+To get the IP of the LoadBalancer

 Creating Ingress rules

-You can now use an Ingress-rule to connect your applications with the Load Balancer.
+You can now use an ingress rule to connect your applications with the Load Balancer.

 :